Code-Institute-Submissions/fdasabino-fullstack_toolkit/README.md

   features on the application.
 These applications are connected with the django messaging framework and produce feedback to the user.

-- Apps are listed below:
+- Applications are listed below:

+#### Core

+- Core is the main component, it holds all main functionality involving the application in settings.py.

 #### Account